 4. Conflict Resolution

 If there is one certainty in life, it’s that there will always be a conflict to resolve.
+Either at school, home or at youth center, they will need this skill.
 Teaching your child healthy ways to resolve conflicts among friends and classmates is essential to emotional regulation and professional success.
 Help them develop the skills they need to handle whatever life throws at them.

 The foundation of conflict resolution is active listening.
 Help them identify their feelings and how to read others involved in their interactions.
 Teach them how to use language that prioritizes how the situation is making them feel.
 This approach works to ease tension as opposed to becoming accusatory when trying to work toward a resolution.
 With conflict management skills on their side, they can navigate nearly any situation.